- Fashion and Beauty»

 f) Be sure that you add alpha linolenic acid, omega 3 Flax seed oil, and also omega-6.
 The Linolenic acid helps to transform dry skin, leaving it supple and moist.

 g) Other things you need to avoid for a smooth complexion are sugar, soft drinks along with junk food.

 h) Don't abuse alcohol and other substances containing caffeine.
 These are proven to cause diuretic effect, leading to the body's loss of fluids and substantive minerals resulting in excessively dry skin.

-If you are suffering from dry skin on the face don't despair.
-Try few of the solutions found here and see how your skin reacts.
+If you are suffering from dry skin on the face or anywhere in your body don't despair.
+Try few of the solutions found here and observe how your skin reacts.
 Remember to keep it simple, be gentle to the skin and use only skin care products specially designed for your skin type.
 Following a proper skin care routine for dry skin every day will help you manage your problem better.

 © 2015 lovethisstuff